SoulInfernoDE/dockerfiles/README.md

-The plan is to merge this images:
+The plan is to merge this images: [WORK IN PROGRESS - not functional yet]

-nextcloud-fpm:latest
+nextcloud/fpm-alpine

-mariadb-11:latest
+mariadb-11:alpine

-redis:latest
+redis:alpine

-nginx:latest
+nginx:alpine

 ..and unixsocket enabled by default.